Boasbabs/web-tv-shows/README.md

 I used [create-react-app](https://goo.gl/26jfy4)
 to generate the scaffolding for this app.

+## Highlights

+- Routing implementation
+- Code organization/architecture
+- Integration tests

+## Bonuses!

+- Datatable is paginated
+- Make the app responsive
+- Notification for error or bad network request
+- Add UI tests; located `src/views/Shows/index.test.js`

 ## Requirements

 - Ability to display a few popular TV shows based on their rating and genre
 - When the user clicks on a TV show, the details of that TV show should be displayed on another screen.
 - User can search for a TV show to get the details

-## Bonuses!

-- Datatable is paginated
-- Make the app responsive
-- Notification for error or bad network request
-- Add UI tests; located `src/App.test.js`